soriyaovincent/Git-Bdd-Sample-ApiTest/README.md

 Features:

-BDD Framework using speclow,
+- BDD Framework using specflow
-System.Net.Http interface,
+- System.Net.Http interface,
-NUnit
+- NUnit

-Sample Tests
+-Sample Tests

-How to use:
+- How to use:

 - Clone the project from GitHub
 - Open Visual Studio